 “In an empty room hung with cobwebs … She looked around … and said, ‘How can you have a music school in one room?’
 Only I at that moment could see the school in its complete form.
 To me it was a living idea, and rooms large or small were quite incidental to the whole scheme.”

-* A variant spelling of the Booth Building; the building is now part of the campus of Seattle Central Community College and known as the South Annex.
+* A variant spelling of the Booth Building which is now part of the campus of Seattle Central Community College.
 The Cornish School, as it was known then, moved into Kerry Hall in 1921.
 That building continues to house the music and dance departments.